Zygarde

 • Primal Groudon boosts Fire-, Grass- and Ground-type attacks and Pokémon.

-Zygarde Complete Form Catch Rates
+Zygarde Catch Rates

 Catch Rates

-The base catch rate for Zygarde Complete Form in Pokémon GO is 2.50%, calculated for catching a Level 20 with no berries.
+The base catch rate for Zygarde in Pokémon GO is 2.50%, calculated for catching a Level 20 with no berries.
 Curved Great throw has a 6.25% chance to catch, and adding a Razz Berry raises that to 9.23%.

 CogConfigure